Paraffinum Liquidum - Glossar

 Paraffinum Liquidum – Glossary

-Paraffinum liquidum is a mineral oil used in cosmetics as a nourishing and protective ingredient.
+Paraffinum Liquidum is a mineral oil used in cosmetics as a nourishing and protective ingredient.
 It forms an occlusive film on the skin and reduces moisture loss.

-What is paraffinum liquidum?
+What is Paraffinum Liquidum?

 Frequently Asked Questions (FAQ)